Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 Online therapy offers a way to address both of these obstacles.
 Because online therapy can occur anywhere you have an internet connection, it allows individuals to seek help without even having to leave their homes—so you can have sessions where you feel most comfortable and avoid having to run into neighbors at an office or travel to a distant location.

 And research has demonstrated the effectiveness of online therapy for substance use disorders.
-In a 2018 study, researchers examined the effectiveness of e-therapy (using internet and mobile-based interventions) in treating substance use disorders and other addictions.
+In a 2018 study, researchers examined the effectiveness of e-therapy (using the Internet and mobile-based interventions) in treating substance use disorders and other addictions.
 They found that when therapists provided online addiction treatment, there was a statistically significant decrease in alcohol consumption and cannabis use.

 Takeaway